resource-watch/slate/source/includes/api/_widget.md

 - `collection`: filters by a [collection](#collections) id.
 Requires being authenticated.
 - `favourite`: if any value is defined for this query param, only the widgets set by the user as [favorites](#favorites) will be returned.
 Requires being authenticated.

-Multiple parameters can be combined into a complex `and` logic filter.
-Depending on the type of the field you're filtering by, the following behavior is available:

-- String type fields support both regular expressions and partial matches.
-- Array type fields support `,` as `OR` and `@` as `AND` separators for multiple values.
-- Object type fields will match the whole object, not just its parts.

 ### Sorting